andres-erbsen/dename-writeup/dename.md

 party (including malicious servers) from modifying it.
 The discussion of the operation of this system is organized as follows: first, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
-In general, this is the problem of replicating a state machine in the presence of malicious faults, but our solution is significantly simpler than the previous because it requires all parties to participate in order to make progress.
+This is similar to the problem of replicating a state machine in the presence of malicious faults, but the case we tackle is simpler: we give up being able to tolerate stopping failures by requiring all parties to participate.
 Second, we describe the procedure of looking up users' profiles.
 We start with a trivial but inefficient protocol and end up storing the directory in a Merkle-hashed radix tree and serving its branches.
 We argue that if a lookup succeeds then the result must have been accepted by all servers.
 Third, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
 Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy] and VerSum[@VerSum].
 Starting from the Merkle tree data structure described previously this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.

 Maintaining consensus
 =====================